-Are companies hiring more heads of litigation who play a role similar to your former role at Motorola?
+Editor: Are companies hiring more heads of litigation who play a role similar to your former role at Motorola?

-Actually, it depends on the size of the company and the size of their litigation portfolio.
+Bryan: Actually, it depends on the size of the company and the size of their litigation portfolio.
 I would say that companies are becoming very flat in terms of their reporting.
 You tend to see heads of litigation where companies have larger litigation groups.
 However, in some cases, companies with smaller litigation groups have found that having a head of litigation facilitates sharing of best practices among the heads of various practice groups within the legal department.

-Is international, cross-border dispute resolution the next big topic in ADR?
+Editor: Is international, cross-border dispute resolution the next big topic in ADR?

-disputes is growing.
+Bryan: Yes.
+The number of cross-border disputes is growing.
 In today’s world, supply chains frequently reach beyond country boundaries, and companies now serve worldwide markets.
 This has produced a proliferation of cross-border contracts and a focus on dispute resolution clauses that address the unique concerns of these parties.

 The rest of the world is worried about litigation in the United States because of the costs, including those resulting from eDiscovery and the possibility of bet-the-company verdicts.
 U.S. companies are very concerned about doing business where the rule of law is weak or there is bias in favor of local companies.